williamouyang/okta.github.io/_source/_3rd_party_notices/Okta_SWA_Chrome.md

   |VERSION (IF ANY):|     1.0b3|
   |-
-  0BRIEF DESCRIPTION:   A home for additional useful tasks and types for Ant.
+  |BRIEF DESCRIPTION:|   A home for additional useful tasks and types for Ant.
   |LICENSE:|              Apache 2.0|

 Copyright (c) 2004 Ant-Contrib project.
 All rights reserved.